 In many ways, The Trouble with Harry breaks new ground – there’s some frank talk about sexual, nudity, and it’s a black comedy the likes of which hadn’t been seen from Alfred Hitchcock (or anybody) before.
 It’s a very unlikely Hitchcock movie, which is probably why it didn’t do so well in its American theatrical release.
 Still, The Trouble with Harry is a fantastic film filled with great performances, beautiful scenery and a sense of fun that even me and my anti-farce agenda could enjoy.

 Check out more Better Know Your Hitchcock

 Apparently, the movie was originally called Autumn in Vermont.
 Go figure.

-Posted on August 22, 2012, in movie reviews and tagged Alfred Hitchcock, Better Know Your Hitchcock, Edmund Gwenn, Jerry Mathers, John Forsythe, movie reviews, Shirley MacLaine, The Trouble with Harry.
+Posted on August 22, 2012, in movie review and tagged Alfred Hitchcock, Better Know Your Hitchcock, Edmund Gwenn, Jerry Mathers, John Forsythe, movie review, Shirley MacLaine, The Trouble with Harry.
 Bookmark the permalink.
 1 Comment.